mvazquezc/scc-fun/demo3/README.md

     NAMESPACE=test-capabilities
     oc create ns ${NAMESPACE}
     ~~~

 2. Create a user and give it edit role on the namespace

     ~~~sh
     oc -n ${NAMESPACE} create sa testuser
     oc -n ${NAMESPACE} adm policy add-role-to-user edit system:serviceaccount:${NAMESPACE}:testuser
     ~~~

-3. The default SCC `restricted` has the following settings for capabilities:
+3. The default SCC `restricted-v2` has the following settings for capabilities:

-    > **NOTE**: The configuration below basically means pods running with restricted SCC cannot gain any new capabilities.
-And KILL, MKNOD, SETUID and SETGID are dropped in case those are granted by the container runtime.
+    > **NOTE**: The configuration below basically means pods running with restricted-v2 SCC can only gain `NET_BIND_SERVICE` capability.
+Every other capability will be dropped.

     ~~~yaml
     defaultAddCapabilities: null
-    allowedCapabilities: null
+    allowedCapabilities:
+    - NET_BIND_SERVICE
     requiredDropCapabilities:
-    - KILL
-    - MKNOD
-    - SETUID
-    - SETGID
+    - ALL
     ~~~

-4. We are going to create our own SCC based on the restricted one, and on top of that, we need our container to run with `anyuid` (due to the issue mentioned earlier) and we want to be able to use `NET_BIND_SERVICE` capability.
+4. We are going to create our own SCC based on the `restricted` SCC (NOT restricted-v2), and on top of that, we need our container to run with `anyuid` (due to the issue mentioned earlier) and we want to be able to use `NET_BIND_SERVICE` capability.

-    > **NOTE**: We removed `system:authenticated` group so we will need to assign the SCC manually to our SAs/Users/Groups.
     ~~~sh
     cat <<EOF | oc create -f -
     kind: SecurityContextConstraints
     metadata:
       name: restricted-netbind
-    priority: null
+    priority: 1
     readOnlyRootFilesystem: false
     requiredDropCapabilities:
     - KILL